 We’ve all been stressed, and we’ve all been anxious, but is there a deeper correlation between the two states of being?
-At Family Psychiatry of North Jersey, we fully understand the connection of anxiety and stress and how together or separate they can impact your well-being.
+At Family Psychiatry and Therapy, we fully understand the connection of anxiety and stress and how together or separate they can impact your well-being.
 Through individualized care, our friendly professionals can help you understand and overcome your anxiety and stress.

 Occasional anxiety is just a regular part of life, but when occasional becomes frequent or all consuming, then there’s a problem.
 For some, anxiety goes beyond a temporary worry or fear; it becomes an emotional state of being that affects every aspect of their lives.
 Stress is also a natural part of life, but like anxiety, stress can sometimes overtake every day life and turn every outing into a strenuous undertaking.
 Chronic stress can lead to further health conditions such as headaches, high blood pressure, and chest pain to heart palpitations, skin rashes, and loss of sleep.